MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Set-AzureRmNetworkSecurityRuleConfig.md

 ```

 ## DESCRIPTION
-The **Set-AzureRmNetworkSecurityRuleConfig** cmdlet sets the goal state for an azure_2 network security rule configuration.
+The **Set-AzureRmNetworkSecurityRuleConfig** cmdlet sets the goal state for an Azure network security rule configuration.

 ## EXAMPLES